Random Ramblings about stuff I see going on in biotech, internet and the stuff I read.

 ....So making known mutations that give expected results may not actually be patentable.

 When a work is available in one field of endeavor, design incentives and other market forces can prompt variations of it, either in the same field or a different one.
 If a person of ordinary skill can implement a predictable variation, §103 likely bars its patentability.
 For the same reason, if a technique has been used to improve one device, and a person of ordinary skill in the art would recognize that it would improve similar devices in the same way, using the technique is obvious unless its actual application is beyond his or her skill.
-Sakraida and Anderson’s-Black Rock are illustrative -- a court must ask whether the improvement is more than the predictable use of prior art elements according to their established functions.
+Sakraida and Anderson’s-Black Rock are illustrative -- a court must ask whether the improvement is more than the predictable use of prior art elements according to their established functions.and just before it,

 Finally, in Sakraida v.
 AG Pro, Inc., 425 U. S. 273 (1976), the Court derived from the precedents the conclusion that when a patent “simply arranges old elements with each performing the same function it had been known to perform” and yields no more than one would expect from such an arrangement, the combination is obvious.
-Id., at 282.
+Id., at 282.which really hits at making expected mutations and getting expected results.

 This is, in total, a pretty interesting ruling.
 How will it affect our patent filing strategy?
 No idea.
 We will likely wait and see what the patent office does.
 It will certainly affect our litigation strategy, as it opens up all new ways to attack patents.
 For those where we are the defendent, we are happy.
 For those where we are the plantiff, we are sad.
 There will be a period here where we all try and figure out the new rules.
 I would expect to see someone (hopefully not us) bet huge on some interpretation and lose big.
 I would expect most of the rest of us to hedge a bit.
 I may give in on some issues a bit more quickly.
 I would expect to push a bit further/harder on other issues.
 We will see... in the mean time, I expect that a lot of biotech patent people are all reading this as hard as I am.
 Anyone not reading it...I would love to do a deal with you.